Gianguyen1234/BlogPost_PHP_Laravel/README.md

 ### Rich Text and Code Features
 - **Markdown Support**: Integrate a Markdown editor (Ckeditor) for formatting.
-- **Code Syntax Highlighting**: Use libraries Highlight.js for syntax highlighting.
+- **Code Syntax Highlighting**: Use library Highlight.js for highlighting code.
-- **Upload Images and Files**: Allow users to upload images and attachments in their posts.
+- **Upload Images and Files**: Allow users to upload images and files in their posts. .

 ### Post Interaction Features
 - **Comments Section**: Users can leave comments on posts, including nested comments (replies).